Psychology research aims to address the way we view plants

 “Previous research has shown that plant blindness impacts everything from what information is included in scientific textbooks to which research proposals receive funding.
 This phenomena has more impact than just affecting how humans observe their environment when they are out for a walk,” says PhD student Giovanni Zani from the University’s School of Psychology.

-Top Project Management Courses
+Top Courses in Project Management

 More Courses With Certification